When Grammar Guides the Attack: Uncovering Control-Plane Vulnerabilities in LLMs with Structured Output: Introduction

 We instantiate CDA with two proof-of-concept attacks: the intuitive \textbf{EnumAttack} and the more evasive \textbf{DictAttack}.
 EnumAttack targets the \texttt{enum} property in JSON Schema to force malicious strings into the LLM's generation context.
-While independent public discovery~\cite{EnumAttackBlog} have also noticed the potential for exploiting \texttt{enum} fields, we provide the first systematic characterization and implementation of this vulnerability.
+While independent public discovery~\cite{EnumAttackBlog} have also discussed the potential for exploiting \texttt{enum} fields, we provide the first systematic characterization and implementation of this vulnerability.
 While effective against prompt-based guards, its reliance on string literals makes it susceptible to basic grammar auditing.
-To overcome this, we propose \textbf{DictAttack}, our primary contribution.
+We then demonstrate how \textbf{DictAttack} - the primary contribution of this work - can overcome the limitation of \textbf{EnumAttack}.
 DictAttack decouples the malicious payload across both the data and control planes.
 Inspired by the classic dictionary attack in cryptography, it constructs a grammar containing a dictionary of benign-looking words.
 The benign data-plane prompt then provides a sequence of keys that instructs the model to retrieve and assemble the hidden malicious query from the grammar-provided dictionary during decoding.
-By splitting the intent this way, DictAttack renders individual plane-level guardrails—and even many combined ones—completely ineffective.
+By splitting the intent this way, DictAttack renders individual plane-level guardrails, and even many combined ones, completely ineffective.